Title

 (1) The Program developed and established by the Philadelphia Retirement Savings Board under § 19-4703 must:

-(b) Require a covered employer with at least one (1) covered employee to facilitate its covered employees the opportunity to contribute to the Program through payroll deduction unless the covered employer offers a qualified retirement plan;
+(b) Require a covered employer with at least one (1) covered employee to facilitate its covered employees to contribute to the Program through payroll deduction unless the covered employer offers a qualified retirement plan;

 (c) Provide for automatic enrollment of covered employees and allow covered employees to opt out of the Program;